joshydavid/information-security-study-notes/resources/networking.md

 - First 6 digit represents the company, last 6 represents a unique number
 - Can be spoofed - ARP poisoning
 - Networked device pretends to identify as another using its MAC address

+### ARP Poisoning

+ARP poisoning (ARP spoofing) is a type of cyberattack in which an attacker sends false ARP to a network, tricking device into associating the attacker's MAC address with the IP address of another device.

+**How it works**

+- Attacker sends fake ARP message, attacker tells Device A "I am the router at 192.168.1.1"
+- Device A updates its ARP table to map the attacker's MAC address with the router's IP address
+- The traffic now meant for the router is sent to the attacker instead
+- The attacker can now intercept, modify or drop packets

+**Impact**

+- Intercept traffic, eavesdrop on communication between devices
+- Modify traffic in transit
+- Launch DDoS or MitM attacks

+**Prevention**

+- Use static ARP entries, manually assign MAC-to-IP mappings for critical devices
+- Enable ARP spoofing detection
+- Use secure protocols like HTTPS, SSH, VPNs to protect data
+- Divide networks into smaller segments
+- Implement dynamic ARP inspection
+- Monitor networking traffic
+- Use IPv6 as it uses Neighbor Discovery Protocol (NDP) instead of ARP

 ## Ping